| 2006: fremdeles er det noen som sier at Armour Thyroid varierer i styrke,

 > ArmourThyroid.

-> The effort we made to import the ALI powder is only for the reassurance of
+> The effort we made to import the ALI powder is only for the reassurance

 > our doctors.